 Contrary to many expectations that once a Filipino goes abroad and gets paid a salary higher than back home, many overseas Filipino workers go home and fail to save hard-earned money.

 Why is it so?

-In ideal situations, a Filipino spends a considerable amount of money on relocation expenses or paying agency fees on his first few months at work.
+In ideal situations, a Filipino spends a considerable amount of money on relocation expenses or paying agency fees during his first few months at work.
 After a few months, he begins to save money for the future.
-But in many cases, it’s far from being ideal.
+But in many cases, it’s far from ideal.

 High placement fees